sjappig/mldn-capstone/report/capstone_report.md

 ![Validation curve for epoch count using 100 samples](validation_curve_epochs_100_samples.png)

 However, the model seems to perform better as more data is used.
-Also as the final model used here is tested with test dataset which is approximately as big as the training dataset, the results are likely to be trustable.
+Also as the final model used here is tested with test dataset which is approximately as big as the training dataset, the results are likely credible.

 ### Justification